yleduc/alpine-lighttpd-docker/README.md

-# lighthttpd-docker
+# lighttpd-docker

-## Just to easily expose folder's content to the world
+### Just to easily expose folder's content to the world

 docker build -t lighthttpd .